Sunday, February 28, 2016

 one is for people who are just focused on the early years.
 Their hearts are set on giving their young children beautiful developmentally-appropriate Preschool and Kindergarten years and want to buy a few books but get lots of concrete advice and detailed help with implementing the Waldorf method.

-I've assembled a list of 12 GREAT books.
+I've assembled a list of 12 GREAT books if this is you!

 I have so many Waldorf books on my Early Childhood shelf but these are the ones I would get if I was doing it all over again.
 Which I am, with Zac! :-)